froozen/tables/README.markdown

 ======
 tables is a primitive, naive MD5 lookup table generator.

-The generated table is saved onto disk in a directory tree.
-This means, that the plaintext to the hash `64e88b02ad08079e342d827715ab4eca` would be in the file `tree/6/4/e/8/8/b/0/2/a/d/0/8/0/7/9/e/3/4/2/d/8/2/7/7/1/5/a/b/4/e/c/a`.
+The table is saved onto disk as a directory structure.
+This means, that the plaintext corresponding to the hash `64e88b02ad08079e342d827715ab4eca` would be in the file located at `tree/6/4/e/8/8/b/0/2/a/d/0/8/0/7/9/e/3/4/2/d/8/2/7/7/1/5/a/b/4/e/c/a`.

 ## Usage